 There are several concerns in plying the drones in the air, some of which are listed below:

-1. Financial Outlay: Though the drone delivery system would be much more cost efficient, convenient and hassle-free, the manufacture of these devices would still be a cost-intensive operation.
-It is imperative for the air drones to be robust and accurately engineered to be able to sustain and function in all type of critical conditions.
+Though the drone delivery system would be much more cost-efficient, convenient, and hassle-free, the manufacture of these devices would still be a cost-intensive operation.
+It is imperative for the air drones to be robust and accurately engineered to be able to sustain and function in all types of critical conditions.

-2. Privacy Concerns: Privacy is one of the major concerns faced by the companies opting to incorporate air drones for all right reasons!
-Hence, it is important to frame stringent guidelines to govern the use of UAVs.
+Privacy is one of the major concerns faced by the companies opting to incorporate air drones for all right reasons!
+Hence, it is essential to frame stringent guidelines to govern the use of UAVs.

-3. The Weight of the Shipment: The weight of the load should not be more than a predetermined value to ensure the safety of the people and its proper functioning!
+The weight of the shipment should not be more than a predetermined value to ensure the safety of the people and its proper functioning!

-4. The Air Traffic: With the coming up of air drones, naturally the air traffic is bound to increase in the years to come.
-Hence, strict guidelines and proper outlay should be made beforehand to avoid the crisis at the later stage.
+With the coming up of air drones, naturally, the air traffic is bound to increase in the years to come.
+Hence, regulations and strict guidelines are necessary beforehand to avoid the crisis at the later stage.

-5. The Flying height of Drones: Drones are not allowed to fly above 400m.
-So, in the city which has skyscrapers or the area covered by forest, the drones will not be functional or proper programming has to be done.
+Drones are not allowed to fly above 400m.
+So, in the city which has skyscrapers or the area covered by forest, the drones will not be functional, or they need to be configured according to these norms.

-Drone Delivery is indeed a big leap in the field of logistics, but as excited as we are for getting our parcels delivered by the air drones, it still has a long way to go!
-If we talk about the developing country like India, where the roads and traffic are not organised, unmanned air vehicles could prove to be disastrous if not programmed well!
-Further, air traffic, cybersecurity, hacking, delivery cost and among other concerns that should also be considered.
+Drone Delivery is indeed a big leap in the field of logistics, but as excited as we forget our parcels delivered by the air drones, it still has a long way to go!
+If we talk about the developing country like India, where the roads and traffic are not organized, unmanned air vehicles could prove to be disastrous if not programmed well!
+Further, air traffic, cybersecurity, hacking, delivery cost, and other concerns should also be considered.